whipowill/d2-plugy-qol/Mods/README.md

 Code by [fearedbliss](https://github.com/Grogger/Diablo-II--Vanilla-Frosting).

-- ~~Whirlwind skill no longer depends on attack speed (Classic)~~
-- ~~Shield block chance is equal to what is stated on the shield (Classic)~~
-- ~~All party XP is shared, regardless of screen distance (Classic)~~
 - XP rate will not diminish after level 70 (Classic)
 - All map sizes are the same size on all difficulties (Classic)
 - Monster resistances are capped at 100, immunities can be broken (Classic)

-NOTE: Parts of this mod aren't working as intended ATM and I hope to update once I've figured out why.

 ### CUBEMOD

 Code by [whipowill](https://github.com/whipowill).

-- Upgrade any 2 runes -> 1 higher rank rune
+- Upgrade 2 runes -> 1 higher rank rune
-- Downgrade any rune -> 2 lower rank rune
+- Downgrade rune -> 2 lower rank rune
-- Upgrade any 3 gems -> 1 higher rank gem
+- Upgrade 3 gems -> 1 higher rank gem
-- Downgrade any gem -> 3 lower rank gem
+- Downgrade gem -> 3 lower rank gem
-- Unsocket any item in the cube w/ a key and get the runes back
+- Unsocket any item w/ a key and get the runes back
-- Cube recipes for sockets work on magic, rare, unique, and set items too
+- Socket recipes work on white, magic, rare, unique, and set items

 ### DENSITYMOD